 Our Company and Commercial law team includes associate solicitor Scott Richardson, who works between our Chichester and Fareham offices.

 At our Chichester office, we are happy to offer start-ups, entrepreneurs and early stage businesses a free 30-minute consultation to discuss your legal needs.

 For more information, you can email Scott directly on firstname.lastname@example.org.

 When you use our commercial law services, we promise:

 Glanvilles LLP is Lexcel accredited by the Law Society in recognition of the high standards of our practice management and client care.
 We are independently regulated by the Solicitors Regulation Authority (SRA).

-For expert help with a business acquisition or disposal, please contact your local Glanvilles office in Chichester, Fareham or Havant or use our simple enquiry form and we will get back to you quickly.
+For expert help with a business acquisition or disposal, please contact your local Glanvilles office in Chichester, Fareham, Havant or Petworth or use our simple enquiry form and we will get back to you quickly.